cdli-gh/annodoc/index.md

 	7	íb-bé	'i-b-'e-e	VP-3N.OO-say:IPFV-3SG.A:IPFV	0	root

+#### Adnominal vs. elliptic adverbial readings

+In the following example, either commodity could be syntactic head.
+If analysed as adnominal ABS resp.
+TERM, we would prefer 1 to be head in accordance with the general structure of noun phrases.
+If analysed as elliptic adverbials, we would prefer 5 to be the head as this is the argument closer to the (elliptic) verbal head.

+	# Jagersma, Chap.
+7 (288)
+	# ‘with ten ban of barley in a month for one pig’
+	# (STH 1:30 9:7-8; L; 24)
+	1	šáh	šáh	pig	5	TERM
+	2	1-šè	1=še	1=TERM	1	nummod
+	4	iti-da	iti.d='a	month=LOC	5	LOC
+	5	še	še	barley	0	ABL
+	6	0.1.4-ta	0.1.4=ta	0.1.4=ABL	5	nummod

 #### doubtful analyses

 Jagersma (2010, p.138, in the context of a possible further case): "Twice in our corpus, a formal element -na-an-na is found which may be a further case marker but which may also be a complex form that includes a known case marker, like, for instance, the locative case marker {÷a}.
 According to Falkenstein (1956: II, 40) and Edzard (2003b: 158), this -na-an-na means ‘without, apart from’.
 As I am unable to provide an analysis, I give the two attestations with tentative translations"